 - Lack of breast or chest feeling or sensation occurs because nerves are severed when breast tissue is removed.
 Most chests (with or without reconstruction) are permanently numb after mastectomy.
 Some options may be available to spare nerves or restore sensation after mastectomy.

 - Long-term pain syndromes are rare, long-term complication of nerve damage during mastectomy that leads to persistent pain in the chest area.
 It is more likely to happen when are removed during mastectomy.
 Treatments are available for this complication.

 - Capsular contraction (hardening of the scar tissue around an implant) can occur at any time after implant reconstruction.
 Treatment usually involves removing and replacing the implant.

 - Implant movement or rupture requires additional surgery to remove or replace an implant

-- Breast Implant Associated Anaplastic Large Cell Lymphoma or BIA-ALCL is a very rare cancer that has been linked to breast implants.
-Although the cancer is rare, the FDA issued a recall of Allergan BIOCELL textured implants and expanders (see full list of devices here).
+- Breast Implant Associated Anaplastic Large Cell or BIA-ALCL is a very rare cancer that has been linked to breast implants.
+Although the cancer is rare, the issued a recall of Allergan BIOCELL textured implants and expanders (see full list of devices here).
 Read more about research and policy on BIA-ALCL.